Planning ride-pooling services with detour restrictions for spatially heterogeneous demand: A multi-zone queuing network approach: Numerical Analysis

-The optimal deployment of idle vehicles and vehicle travel path decisions are summarized in Table \ref{tab: numerical heter}.\footnote{These are the best solutions found by the model, which may or may not be the global optima due to non-convexity.} Vehicle counts are rounded to be integers, and we only display the vehicle path decisions between the diagonal zone pairs (for which vehicles have two paths) --- those for other zone pairs are set by Constraint \eqref{eq:constraint delta} to take value 0 or 1.
-In addition, Figures \ref{fig:hypo S1}-\ref{fig:hypo S3} illustrate the numbers of idle vehicles (represented by the size of the black dots) and vehicles with a seeker (represented by the background color) in each zone.
-It also shows the flow rates of vehicles with a seeker (represented by the thickness of red arrows) and those with two passengers (represented by the thickness of yellow arrows) between neighboring zones.
+The optimal deployment of idle vehicles and vehicle travel path decisions are summarized in Table \ref{tab: numerical hypo 4}.\footnote{These are the best solutions found by the proposed algorithm, which may or may not be the global optima due to non-convexity.} Vehicle counts are rounded to be integers, and we only display the vehicle path decisions between the diagonal zone pairs (for which vehicles have two feasible zone-level paths) --- those for other zone pairs are set by Constraint \eqref{eq:constraint delta} to take value 0 or 1.
+Figures \ref{fig:hypo S1}-\ref{fig:hypo S3} illustrate the numbers of idle vehicles (represented by the size of the white dots) and vehicles with a seeker (represented by the background color) in each zone.
+It also shows the flow rates of vehicles with an inter-zonal seeker (represented by the thickness of red arrows) between neighboring zones.

 Scenario S1 mimics the morning rush in a city with a distinct CBD (i.e., zone 3).
-It is not surprising that this zone has the largest number of idle vehicles, because a large number of incoming vehicles become idle upon completion of passenger deliveries in this zone.
-Although the remaining zones 1, 2, and 4 have the same demand rates, zone 2 has more idle vehicles than the other two.
-This difference highlights the impact of ride-sharing --- since zone 2 is diagonally positioned to zone 3, passengers going from zone 1 (or zone 4) to zone 3 can take advantage of the ``passing" vehicles going from zone 2 towards zone 3.
+Despite the highly unbalanced travel demand, the difference in the numbers of idle vehicles in the four zones is not significant, which highlights the impact of ride-pooling.
+The high travel demand in zone 3 implies that the probability to match a seeker and a caller there is also high.
+Thus, zone 3 does not require a large number of idle vehicles; instead, there are about 350 vehicles with a seeker in zone 3 (as shown in Figure \ref{fig:hypo S1}), which are also suitable to serve new callers.
+In addition, since zone 2 is diagonally positioned to zone 3, passengers going from zone 1 (or zone 4) to zone 3 can take advantage of the ``passing" vehicles going from zone 2 towards zone 3.
 Hence, zone 1 and zone 4 require fewer idle vehicles than zone 2.
-From Figure \ref{fig:hypo S1}, we see that the vehicles with a seeker are distributed similarly in the four zones; i.e., zone 3 has far more vehicles with a seeker than zones 1, 2, and 4.
+By the symmetry of zone 1 and zone 4, it is reasonable that these two zones have a similar number of idle vehicles.